Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 FGO’s Organic Chamomile Tea Bags are also a great option to grab when you have an upset stomach.

 This type of tea can go by a few different names, including tulsi.
 It has a very powerful herb that has been revered for its medicinal properties.
 It is not as common as some of the other teas on our list, but it can be a fantastic option when you need to soothe that upset stomach, especially if nothing else seems to be doing the trick.
 Animal studies have shown that the holy basil herb is good at protecting against stomach ulcers and reducing a lot of stomach issues like nausea, heartburn, and stomach pain.

 While there still need to be more studies done, especially on how it affects humans rather than animal studies, this can be a great way to help calm down a stomach that will not behave.
 Holy basil tea bags are often found online or at health stores.
 If you would like to make some of your own, you can get a little dried holy basil powder and brew your own cup to help relieve any issues you have with an upset stomach.

-Organic Holy Basil Tea by Buddha Teas is anti-inflammatory and totally natural.
+Tulsi Tea by Organic India is anti-inflammatory and totally natural.

 9. Spearmint Tea

 The final option to add to our list is spearmint tea.
 This one is very similar to what we see with peppermint, but for some it seems to work better than the former.
 This is a good option to use to help relieve a lot of digestive stress.
 It has a compound inside of it known as carvone, which can help to reduce how many muscle contractions happen in your digestive tract.

 In one study done on 32 people with IBS, those who were given spearmint had the least amount of stomach pain, bloating and discomfort out of anyone in the group.
 While it is noted that more research is needed since there were other ingredients in the product given to the participants, this is promising news for a lot of people who are feeling uncomfortable in their stomachs.